OpenCageData/address-formatting/README.md

   * de-duplication
   * right-to-left

 We welcome your pull requests.
-Together we can address the world.
+Together we can address the world!

 ### Who are we?